Yonghuai-Liu/Mixed-reality/README.md

 # Mixed-reality
-This is a place for leanring AR/VR/MR
+This is a place for learning AR/VR/MR